SolidLabResearch/rspql-query-isomorphism/README.md

-# RSPQL Query Equivalence
+# RSPQL Query Isomorphism

-This is a library to determine equivalence between two RSPQL queries.
+This is a library to determine isomorphism relation between two RSPQL queries.

 ## Coverage